jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 7. Select **Shutdown**
    * This will save the configuration to the device.

-# Step 4: Verify the teXXmo Azure IoT button is communicating with the Azure IoT Hub.
+# Step 4: Verify communication between teXXmo Azure IoT button and Azure IoT Hub.

 1. Launch <a href="https://shell.azure.com">Azure Cloud Shell</a>.
 2. Install the Azure CLI IoT Extension